 I’m here to arm you with statistics and information to help prove the importance of website accessibility.
 It’s not a “nice-to-have” or or something “you don’t have budget for,” but a foundation across all parts of your website.

 It has a much greater impact on your website’s success than you think.
-We’ll explore six crucial, fact-based reasons that accessibility matters for all websites.
+We’ll explore six crucial, fact-based reasons why accessibility is important for all websites.

 - 1. Accessibility is for everyone*